DPDK/dpdk/doc/guides/nics/mlx5.rst

      - RED: must be DROP.
   - Policy actions of RSS for green and yellow should have the same configuration except queues.
   - meter profile packet mode is supported.
+  - meter profiles of RFC2697, RFC2698 and RFC4115 are supported.

 - Integrity: